elbeardmorez/nixTools/increments/README.md

   INCREMENTS_SEARCH  : as detailed above
   INCREMENTS_VARIANTS  : as detailed above
   INCREMENTS_PRECEDENCE  : as detailed above
+  DIFF_TARGET_BASE_PATH  : base path of file to be use in any
+                           incremental diffs generated e.g.
+                           'a/GIT_DIFF_BASE_PATH/FILE'
+  DIFF_TARGET_FILE  : file name override for any incremental diffs
+                      generated. e.g. 'b/DIFF_TARGET_FILE'
   GIT_DIFF_SUBJECT  : subject line for any incremental diffs generated
 ```